-Funding is limited; For calendar year 2019 grants will be made first to existing systems that meet the conditions for grants and any monies left over will be used for systems yet to be installed.
+Priority will be given to support existing systems already installed.
 Grants for PV and wind turbines will be based on the final interconnection date with the oldest dates being first awarded.
-For geothermal systems the well permit date will be used to determine the order of grants.
+For geothermal systems, the well permit date will be used to determine the order of grants.

 GrantWatch ID#: 178280

 For 2021 the total annual funds available for grants shall be allocated as follows:

 - Small Wind Turbines = 2%

 - Geothermal Systems = 38%

 Photovoltaic Systems: Grants will not exceed $2,500 per Class A systems and $3,500 per Class B and NonProfit member-owners.

 Solar Water Heating: Grants will not exceed $2,000 per Class A systems and $3,500 per Class B systems.
 Solar water heating systems integrated into a radiant heating application are eligible for a grant up to 20% of the installed cost of the solar energy portion of the system.
 Grants will not exceed $2,500 per Class A systems and $3,500 per Class B systems.